fuse-box/fuse-box/README.md

 # FuseBox - A Bundle that does it right

 > The library is under heavy development.
+We are getting there.
+Documentation is coming soon.
+> FuseBox beats any bundler/loader (webpack, jspm) by performance and convenience, and bundles any library on the Internet without additional configuration.
+So please, be be patient

 ```js